A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Introduction

-\begin{rema} Very recently when we are about to finish this paper, we acknowledge the breakthrough by Cao, Hirsch, and Inauen in \cite{cao2025nashkuipertheoremisometricimmersions} regarding the improvement of the regularity of $v$ in \eqref{local embedding} to $\alpha<\frac{1}{n^2-n+1}$ for the H\"older exponent.
-Their result is achieved by employing a novel \textit{corrugation ansatz} in the convex integration, while here we are using an independent and different \textit{reduction of matrix decomposition} in strategy.
-As the authors remark in \cite{cao2025nashkuipertheoremisometricimmersions}, their theorem is easily adoptable to the \eqref{ddagger} problem, we therefore wish to combine both techniques in future research to further improve the regularity of the solutions to \eqref{ddagger}, or to feedback the study of \eqref{local embedding}. \end{rema}
+\begin{rema} Very recently, when we were about to finish this paper, we learned of the breakthrough by Cao, Hirsch, and Inauen in \cite{cao2025nashkuipertheoremisometricimmersions}, which improves the regularity threshold for solutions of \eqref{NK} to $\alpha<\frac{1}{n^2-n+1}$ for the H\"older exponent.
+Their result is achieved by employing novel \textit{corrugation ansatz} and \textit{integration by parts} in convex integration, whereas our approach uses an alternative \textit{reduction of matrix decomposition} in strategy.
+As the authors remark in \cite{cao2025nashkuipertheoremisometricimmersions}, their theorem is adaptable to the \eqref{ddagger} problem.
+Therefore, future work may explore combining these techniques to further improve the regularity of the solutions to \eqref{ddagger}, and extend the study of \eqref{NK}. \end{rema}

-\begin{ack} The authors thank Sergey Galkin, Runjian Huang, Ilia Itenberg, Hua-Zhong Ke, Changzheng Li, Tongtong Li, Xiangfei Li, Jiayu Song, Lei Song, Ju Tan, Xiaowei Wang and Jintian Zhu, with whom we discussed various stages of this project.
+\begin{ack} The authors thank Sergey Galkin, Runjian Huang, Dominik Inauen, Ilia Itenberg, Hua-Zhong Ke, Changzheng Li, Tongtong Li, Xiangfei Li, Jiayu Song, Lei Song, Ju Tan, Xiaowei Wang, Hui-chun Zhang and Jintian Zhu, with whom we discussed various aspects of this project.
 We would also like to thank Wentao Cao for discussions and suggestions in our early draft.
 Special thanks are given to our friend Tongtong Li, who worked closely with us at the beginning of this project.
 The authors would have preferred that he join us as a coauthor of this paper, but have to respect his wishes in this regard.
-Special thanks also go to Sergey Galkin, who generously shares us the proof of Proposition \ref{n=4} via Euler characteristics.
-Z. Su thanks Sergey Galkin, Changzheng Li and Xiaowei Wang for their encouragement and particular interest in this project.
+Special thanks also go to Sergey Galkin, who generously shares with us the proof of Proposition \ref{n=4} via Euler characteristics.
+Z. Su thanks Sergey Galkin, Changzheng Li and Xiaowei Wang for their encouragement and sustained interest in this research.
+W. Zhang thanks Hui-chun Zhang for his gentle encouragement and kind help in this research.

 \end{ack}